MADE IN THE UK 🇬🇧

 • Difference - 6.8 °C

-Heavier set thoroughbred – likely to experience steady temperature rise than Red with a slower rate of heat expiration.
+Tony is a heavier set thoroughbred – likely to experience steady temperature rise than Red with a slower rate of heat expiration.

 Front Right